LaravelDaily/course-react-parking/docs/Lesson 10 - Login page.md

 <Route path={ route('parkings.active') } element={<ActiveParkings />} />
 ```

-`src/main.jsx` file now should look like this.
+The `src/main.jsx` file now should look like this.

 ```jsx
 import React from 'react'